Directed By: Tom Gries

 Along the way, the three have a run-in with an overzealous preacher named Quint (Donald Pleasance), who is traveling with his adult sons Rafe (Brice Dern), Romulus (Matt Clark) and Rufus (Gene Rutherford).
 A fight ensues, during which Will shoots Rufus dead, and a grief-stricken Quint vows to one day take his revenge on the aging cowboy.

-What sets Will Penny apart from most screen westerns is its realistic depiction of the life of a cowboy.
-Unlike most western heroes, Will Penny is not a sheriff or even a gunslinger; he’s a hired hand, and worries when he’s out of work.
 Even more revealing are the scenes in which Will interacts with Catherine and Horace.
-Accustomed to being alone, Will is suddenly living with two other people, and it’s a difficult adjustment for him.
-Even the simple things most of us take for granted are a challenge; In one of the film’s more poignant scenes, Catherine tries to teach Will a Christmas song, so that he can join in the next time she and Horace are singing (to her amazement, he doesn’t know a single carol).
+Accustomed to living alone, Will is suddenly sharing a cabin with two other people, and it’s a difficult adjustment for him.
+Even the simple things most of us take for granted are a challenge; In one of the film’s more poignant scenes, Catherine tries to teach Will a Christmas song, so that he can join in the next time she and Horace are singing (to her amazement, Will doesn’t know a single carol).

 No comments: